znes/renpass/README.md

     renpass.py -o gurobi --t_start 0 --t_end 24 path/to/datapackage.json
 ```

-Per default, all result files are written back into the subfolder *results*.
+Per default, all result files are written back into the sub-folder *results*.

 Background
 =============

 Energy systems modelling requires versatile tools to model systems with
-different levels of accuracy and detail resulting in the complexiy of the model.
+different levels of accuracy and detail resulting in the complexity of the model.
 For example, for some countries the lack of data may force energy system
 analysts to apply simplistic approaches.
 In other cases comprehensive interlinked
 models may be applied to analyse energy systems and future pathways.